johnnycashpersonal/juck-stack/docs/HOWTO-bitfields.md

 Well, that was easy!
 (Unless it didn't work.)
 What else do we need?

-A[lthough the CPU does not pack bitfields together into a word, we're going to need to do that a little later when we translate assembly code into DM2022 instruction words (the machine language programs of the Duck Machine).
+Although the CPU does not pack bitfields together into a word, we're going to need to do that a little later when we translate assembly code into DM2022 instruction words (the machine language programs of the Duck Machine).
 We might as well take care of that now while the BitField